 - Public Transportation:

-- We rode a provincial bus (DLTB Bus Co.) from Buendia Bus Terminal bound to Nasugbu, Batangas.
+- We rode a provincial bus (DLTB Bus Co.) from Buendia Bus Terminal bound for Nasugbu, Batangas.
 We told the conductor to drop us at KM.
 83 and he already knew that we were climbing Mt.
 Talamitam.
 I told him to advise us once we are near the area.
 After 1.5 hours, we reached KM.
 83 which marks Sitio Bayabasan in Barangay Aga.

 - Take a bus (DLTB) from Buendia Bus Terminal bound to Nasugbu, Batangas.
 (Fare = ₱129.00, Travel Time = 2 -3 Hours)